• Skip to primary navigation

 By Jasmine Warga

 In this beautiful Newbery Honor book, Jude and her mother leave Jude’s beloved father and older brother behind in Syria.
 As Syria grapples with unrest and turmoil, Jude and her mom settle with relatives in their new home in Cincinnati.
-Though life moves at a faster pace than she’s used to and she lives with her less-than-welcoming cousin, Jude begins to settle into her new surroundings, making friends with other immigrants as she figures out where exactly she belongs.
+Though life moves faster than she’s used to, and she lives with her less-than-welcoming cousin, Jude begins to settle into her new surroundings, making friends with other immigrants as she figures out where exactly she belongs.
 With themes of identity, family, immigration, and war, this exquisite novel in verse about a young girl seeking to find her place in her new world is one of our favorite novels in verse for 4th grade.

 BUY THIS BOOK FROM: